Nikhil-Wani/Fundamentals-of-Python/README.md

 3. Python has syntax that allows developers to write programs with fewer lines than some other programming languages.
 4. Python runs on an interpreter system, meaning that code can be executed as soon as it is written.
 This means that prototyping can be very quick.
 5. Python can be treated in a procedural way, an object-oriented way or a functional way.

+<b>Download</b>
+If you find that you do not have python installed on your computer, then you can download it for free from the following website: https://www.python.org/